KHMuller/khmuller.github.io/index.md

 ## Personal Website

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.
-Also testing content maintenance with markdown files.
+Also testing content maintenance with markdown files and testing github pages.

 ### In Preparation

 - Web Page Rendering: Client Side Rendering, Server Side Rendering, Dynamic Rendering.
 Will go under SN / Website Development / Architecture.
-- Multiple Languages: Collection of Thoughts around publishing content in multiple languages.
+- Multiple Languages: Collection of thoughts around publishing content in multiple languages.

 ### Table of Contents